 Since 2002, Janice has become the global “go-to” person on all matters related to access for people who are deaf or hard of hearing.
 Equipped with an undergraduate degree in business, a law degree, and experience as a successful litigator, Janice leverages her broad background to articulate compelling business cases for organizations in both the for-profit and not-for-profit worlds to improve hearing access for customers with hearing loss.
 See http://www.hearingaccess.com

-A culture lover, Janice felt her heart sink whenever her daughter Arielle – diagnosed with hearing loss at 2 ½ – struggled to understand museum guides and actors onstage, even with hearing aids.
-Not one to wait, Janice plunged into the research and learned that cultural venues could provide better hearing access with relatively cheap technology, such as the induction loop, a coil placed around a room that wirelessly transmits amplified sound to a hearing aid.
+A culture lover, Janice felt her heart sink whenever her daughter – diagnosed with hearing loss at 2 ½ – struggled to understand museum guides and actors on stage, even with hearing aids.
+Not one to wait, Janice plunged into the research and learned that cultural venues could provide better hearing access with relatively standard technology, such as the induction loop, a coil placed around a room that wirelessly transmits amplified sound to a hearing aid.

-The New York City resident and mother of two was appointed to the Interagency Council for Services to the Deaf, Deaf-Blind and Hard of Hearing twice by New York State Governor David Paterson.
-Federal Communication Commission’s (FCC) Chairman Kevin J. Martin appointed her to represent the interests of people with hearing loss for two terms on the FCC’s Consumer Advisory Committee.
-And the US Access Board appointed Janice to the Rail Committee and the Passenger Vessel Emergency Alarms Advisory Committee.
+The New York City resident and mother of two is a 2023 Harvard Kennedy School Mid-Career MPA Candidate, Congressmember Paul Tonko awarded Janice Congressional Recognition in 2022, 2022 NYS Disability Rights Hall of Fame Inductee, Profiled in the 2022 The Success Factor book, cited in the footnotes in the Proposed FDA OTC Hearing Aid Regulations in the 2021 books, Tell Her She Can’t Changemaker: Inspiring Stories of Unstoppable Women and Beyond Diversity.
+Janice is also a 2018 The Points Guy + Bill & Melinda Gates Foundation Goalkeepers Partnership Travel Grant Recipient, 2016 Aspen Institute Spotlight Health Scholar and a 2016 United State of Women Summit’ Nominated Changemaker.’
+New York State Governor David Paterson appointed her to the Interagency Council for Services to the Deaf, Deaf-Blind, and Hard of Hearing twice.
+Federal Communication Commission (FCC) Chairman Kevin J. Martin appointed her to represent the interests of people with hearing loss for two terms on the FCC’s Consumer Advisory Committee.
+The New York City Mayor’s Office appointed her to the Taxi of Tomorrow Stakeholder Committee.
+The US Access Board appointed Janice to both the Rail Committee and the Passenger Vessel Emergency Alarms Advisory Committee.

-Janice is a 2016 Aspen Ideas Festival Spotlight on Health Scholar, 2016 The United State of Women Summit Nominated Changemaker, a member of The Burton Blatt Institute at Syracuse University’s Board.
-She has been a member of The Lower East Side Tenement Museum’s Advisory Committee, the Disabilities Network of New York City (DNNYC) and The Museum Access Consortium (MAC).
-She has participated in seven Renaissance Weekend retreats for leaders in business and finance, government, the media, religion, medicine, science, technology and the arts.
+Janice is a former Advisory Board member of The Burton Blatt Institute at Syracuse University, and The Lower East Side Tenement Museum’s Advisory Committee.
+She has participated in six Renaissance Weekend retreats for business and finance leaders, government, the media, religion, medicine, science, technology, and the arts.